mayan-edms/Mayan-EDMS/docs/chapters/deploying.rst

 4. Create the Python virtual environment:
 -----------------------------------------
-   This will keep all the Python packages installed here isolated from the rest of the Pythoon packages in the system.
+   This will keep all the Python packages installed here isolated from the rest of the Python packages in the system.
    ::

        sudo virtualenv /opt/mayan-edms